Sustainable Food

 Food Recovery Program

-Saint Mary's food recovery program aims at tackling the dual issues of food waste and food access.
+Saint Mary's food recovery program aims to tackle the dual issues of food waste and food access.
 The program recovers perishable food that would otherwise go to waste.
 Our dining hall works with White Pony Express to collect and deliver edible food and redistribute it to food resource centers.

 Fair Trade